dalder1/CompetitiveWordle/README.md

 correct/semi-correct letters in previous guesses.

 ## Start a game
+To run the game all players must be on the same computer.
 To start a game, first run `python3 wordle_server.py`.
 This starts the server for the game.
 It will ask you how many players will be playing, and how many words you want to guess for the game.
-Each player can join the game by running `python3 wordle_client.py`.
+Then in separate terminal windows each player can join the game by running `python3 wordle_client.py`.
 It will prompt you to enter your name, and then you can start guessing words.
 Each user will see their own previous guesses, and they'll also receive updates when other users guess words.
+To end the game they can either run out of guesses, guess all the words, or enter the keyword “quit” or “q”.

 ## Overview of Files